Ronja Kemmer: Political positions

 In June 2017, Kemmer voted against Germany's introduction of same-sex marriage.

 For the 2021 national elections, Kemmer endorsed Markus Söder as the Christian Democrats' joint candidate to succeed Chancellor Angela Merkel.

 Controversy

 Amid the COVID-19 pandemic in Germany in 2020, Kemmer was one of three members of her parliamentary group – alongside Wolfgang Stefinger and Christoph Ploß – who became the subject of media scrutiny after they had accepted an invitation to embark on a three-day short trip to Oman; Oman's embassy covered their travel expenses of 5,466 euros each.

 Personal life

 Kammer has been married to lawyer and fellow CDU politician Fabian Kemmer since 2016.
+The couple has a daughter; their first daughter died at the age of four in 2025.